Azure/Azure-AI-Content-Safety-Private-Preview/Groundness Detection API Private Preview.md

 {
     "Domain": "GENERIC",
     "Task": "QNA",
+    "qna": {
-    "Query": "How much does she currently get paid per hour at the bank?", "Text": "12/hour.",
+            "query": "How much does she currently get paid per hour at the bank?"
+           },
+    "Text": "12/hour.",
     "GroundingSources": [
         "I'm 21 years old and I need to make a decision about the next two years of my life.
 Within a week.
 I currently work for a bank that requires strict sales goals to meet.
 IF they aren't met three times (three months) you're canned.
 They pay me 10/hour and it's not unheard of to get a raise in 6ish months.
 The issue is, **I'm not a salesperson**.
 That's not my personality.
 I'm amazing at customer service.
 I have the most positive customer service \"reports\" done about me in the short time I've worked here.
 A coworker asked \"do you ask for people to fill these out?
 You have a ton\".
 That being said, I have a job opportunity at Chase Bank as a part time teller.
 What makes this decision so hard is that at my current job, I get 40 hours and Chase could only offer me 20 hours/week.
 Drive time to my current job is also 21 miles **one way** while Chase is literally 1.8 miles from my house, allowing me to go home for lunch.
 I do have an apartment and an awesome roommate that I know wont be late on his portion of rent, so paying bills with 20 hours a week isn't the issue.
 It's the spending money and being broke all the time.\n\nI previously worked at Wal-Mart and took home just about 400 dollars every other week.
 So I know i can survive on this income.
 I just don't know whether I should go for Chase as I could definitely see myself having a career there.
 I'm a math major likely going to become an actuary, so Chase could provide excellent opportunities for me **eventually**.",